rohmattriindra/aws-config-switcher/README.md

 ## Installation

 1. Clone or download the repository.
-2. Navigate to the `golang/aws-config-switcher` directory.
+2. Navigate to the `aws-config-switcher` directory.
 3. Run `go mod tidy` to install dependencies.
 4. Build the binary: `go build -o aws-config-switcher aws-config-switcher.go`